 My client is thrilled with the way these leather jeans came out and I am too.

-Since each piece is 100% custom made, prices vary according to style, detailing, leather choice etc. More on the Process.
+Since every pair of our leather jeans are 100% custom made, prices vary according to style, detailing, leather choice etc. More on the Process.